chakrabar/chakrabar.github.io/_posts/2017-12-17-new-features-of-csharp-7.md

             string _ = "my value"; //a local variable with name _ , this is not a discard var (_, _, length, _) = GetDetails("My string"); //these are discards
             var message = $"Value of local _ is : {_}"; //This works.
 Here _ is the local variable }

+        //4.
+Pattern matching (or conditional algorithms, in my words :)
+        //Pattern matching lets you write powerful, compact code that can work on different Type & values of data
+        //Basically you write (enhanced) IF & SWITCH statements that controls program flow based on "pattern" of data
+        //In if-statement, pattern is checked with 'is', which works with both reference & value types
+        //If the pattern matches, variables is cast and assigned to a new variable.
+Scope of the variable is only the associated code block.
+        //pattern maching with if
+        public static int PatternMatchingWithIf_Sum(IEnumerable<object> values)
+        {
+            var sum = 0;
+            foreach (var item in values)
+            {
+                if (item is int val) //THIS IS BEING CAST AND REASSIGNED TO NEW VARIABLE, IF MATCH FOUND sum += val;
+                else if (item is IEnumerable<object> subList)
+                    sum += PatternMatchingWithIf_Sum(subList);
+            }
+            return sum;
+        }
+        //pattern matching with switch ('is' is implicit)
+        //cases CANNOT fall through. return/break (or goto) must be present in each case.
+        //ORDER of cases IS IMPORTANT.
+It has to be MORE SPECIFIC TO MORE GENERIC cases.
+Compiler checks this.
+        //Switch case can have addition checks with WHEN clause.
+        //if no default: case is present and none of the cases match, program will simply continue after switch public static int PatternMatchingWithSwitch_Sum(IEnumerable<object> values)
+        {
+            var sum = 0;
+            foreach (var item in values)
+            {
+                switch (item)
+                {
+                    case 0: //specific integer value
+                        break;
+                    case int val: //more general integer case //notice the variable re-assignment sum += val;
+                        break;
+                    case CoolClass cool: //case of some other type //summation is hypothetical sum += cool.Id;
+                        break;
+                    case IEnumerable<object> subList when subList.Any(): //specific enumrable WITH WHEN sum += PatternMatchingWithSwitch_Sum(subList);
+                        break;
+                    case IEnumerable<object> subList: //more generic enumerable, we know it has no elements break;
+                    case null: //we handle null because we do not want to break on null break;
+                    default: //if none of the above matches, something's unexpected throw new InvalidOperationException($"Unexpected type was passed to {nameof(PatternMatchingWithSwitch_Sum)} function");
+                }
+            }
+            return sum;
+        }
     }
 }